mdn/content/files/en-us/web/css/basic-shape/rect/index.md

 #### Result

-{{EmbedLiveSample("Creating an offset-path using rect", "100%", 300)}}
+{{EmbedLiveSample("Creating an offset-path using rect", "100%", 400)}}

-- Path 1 rectangle specifies distances of all edges (top, right, bottom, and left) from the containing block.
-Top and bottom values are distances from the top edge of the containing block.
-Right and left values are distances from the left edge of the containing block.
-In addition, the corner of the rectangle is rounded`20%`, so the element moving on this path follows the rounded corner.
+- The path 1 rectangle specifies the distances of the four edges (top, right, bottom, and left) from the containing block.
+The top and bottom values are distances from the top edge of the containing block.
+The right and left values are distances from the left edge of the containing block.
+In addition, the corner of the rectangle is rounded at `20%`, making the red box element follow the rounded corners as it moves along this path.
-- Path 2 is similar to path 1 except that the right value is `auto`.
-As a result, the right edge of the rectangle matches the right edge of the containing block.
+- The path 2 rectangle is similar to the path 1 rectangle, except that the right value is `auto`, which is equal to the value `100%`.
+This causes the right edge of the rectangle to match the right edge of the containing block, creating a wider rectangle than path 1.
-- Path 3 omits the corner rounding.
-Also, both right and left values are set to `auto`.
+- The path 3 rectangle specifies both the left and right edge parameters as `auto` and omits the `round <border-radius>` parameter.
+This creates a rectangle that has the width of the containing block and rectangular corners instead of rounded corners like in path 1 and path 2 rectangles.

 ## Specifications